Skip to content

 What is a .rm file?

-A .rm file is a RealMedia streaming media file file.
+A .rm file is a RealMedia streaming media file.
 RealMedia (RM) is a multimedia container format created and maintained by RealNetworks for streaming audio and video.
 It was used for internet media delivery, especially in older web players, broadcasting systems, and downloadable clips distributed through RealPlayer.
 The format is now largely legacy, and files from untrusted sources should still be handled with standard caution, although the format itself is not typically associated with high security risk.

 What are the magic bytes for .rm files?